-What are the real benefits to training with a punch bag
+What are the real benefits of training with a punch bag

-Should you buy a multi-gym that has a punch bag?
+Should you buy a multi-gym that has a punching bag?
 Is it worth limiting your search to one that has a boxing station?
-Here’s some of the reasons you might want to:
+Here are some of the reasons you might want to:

 - Cardio fitness – If I want to lose weight, there’s one thing I go to before running, rowing or anything else.
 Punching!
 I mean this form of exercise just burns calories like nothing else.
 It builds cardio fitness like nothing else I’ve found.

-- Learn self defense – While bags are more a companion for a proper training in the discipline of martial arts, using a punch bag gets you used to striking and is a huge part of it.
+- Learn self defence – While bags are more a companion for proper training in the discipline of martial arts, using a punch bag gets you used to striking and is a huge part of it.

 - It’s fun!
 Learning to use boxing equipment is a lot of fun.
 Punching a bag and feeling it absorb your power and fly back is fun.
 And who knows, it could open up an entire new hobby for you, albeit one that involves hitting and getting hit!